Home » Puddings & Custards » How to make Crème Caramel From Scratch

 • Prepare the baking pan for the water bath: Choose a baking pan that is just big enough to fit two ramekins without them touching each other.
 Don’t use a big baking pan or you’ll have trouble removing it from the oven when it’s filled with boiling water.
 Place a kitchen towel in the bottom of the pan before putting two 6-ounce (3/4 cup/177 ml) ramekins.
 The kitchen towel will protect the custard from the bottom heat.
 And it will keep the ramekins from sliding.
 Set aside while you prepare the caramel.

-• Prepare the dry caramel: Pour the sugar into a small pan, spreading it evenly so you get one thin layer.
+• Prepare the dry caramel: Pour the sugar into a small saucepan, spreading it evenly so you get one thin layer.
 Place over medium-high heat (heat 6 out of 9 for example).
 Don’t stir the sugar yet.
-When the sugar starts to melt, lower the heat to medium-low (heat 4 out of 9).
+As soon as the sugar starts to melt, lower the heat to medium-low (heat 4 out of 9).
+Shake the saucepan occasionally to redistribute the sugar evenly.
+Wait for the sugar to be almost fully melted before stirring.
+Then gently push the undissolved sugar crystals towards the melted sugar with a heatproof spatula.
+When the caramel turns amber and all the sugar has melted, remove from the heat.
+Tip: If the color starts to change quickly but the sugar hasn’t fully melted yet, lower the heat even further.

 • Wear oven mitts then place the pan (with the ramekins) in the oven.
-Carefully fill the pan with the boiled water until it reaches about halfway up the sides of the ramekins.
 Loosely cover with parchment paper (or aluminum foil).

 Notes